gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 Creation of the admin user
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to work with keystone we will need to create an admin user
+In order to work with keystone we have to create an admin user and
-and to create a few basic projects and roles.
+a few basic projects and roles.

 Please note that we will sometimes use the word ``tenant`` instead of
 ``project``, since the latter is actually the new name of the former,